ahmed2929/instabug_task/README.md

 - **Scalability**: Each service can scale independently based on demand.
 - **Fault Tolerance**: Decentralized architecture minimizes the impact of failures.
-- **Performance**: Caching with Redis and indexing with Elastic Search optimize data access.
+- **Performance**: Caching with Redis and indexing with Elastic Search to optimize data access.
 - **Maintainability**: Microservices enable easier maintenance and updates.
 - **Modularity**: Each service encapsulates specific functionalities, promoting code reusability and easier debugging.